-In order to correctly position the drive output shaft in response to the Demand input signal, the DCM-2 receives a position signal from the drive's position sensor and compares this actual position to the Demand input.
+In order to correctly position the actuator output shaft in response to the Demand input signal, the DCM-2 receives a position signal from the actuator's position sensor and compares this actual position to the Demand input.
 This process requires that the DCM-2 interprets the position signal appropriately for the full range of desired travel.
 This procedure will calibrate the DCM-2 to accept the position signal and interpret the appropriate 0-100% range.
-Note that all drives come factory calibrated and there is no need to recalibrate unless changes in operation are desired.
+Note that all actuators come factory calibrated and there is no need to recalibrate unless changes in operation are desired.

-NOTE: Prior to adjusting the travel range electronically (using the DCM-2), it is recommended that the over-travel protection switches be reset just outside the intended travel range (see page 21).
-If, however, the calibar setting has been changed (see page 23), the switch settings will have already been adjusted automatically.
+NOTE: Prior to adjusting the travel range electronically (using the DCM-2), it is recommended that the over-travel protection switches be reset just outside the intended travel range (see page 18).